DataDriven 75: 90 Days of Data Engineer Interview Data

 Every problem is tagged with the seniority of the interview it came from: L3 for new-grad and junior loops, L4 for mid-level, L5 for senior, L6 for staff and above.

-The hardest data engineer interview question on the DD75 has a 4.2% pass rate
+The hardest DD75 question has a 4.2% pass rate

 This is not a SQL trick question.
-This is the bug that is in production at your company right now, and the DD75 data suggests 95.8% of data engineers cannot catch it under interview pressure.
+It is the bug that is in production at most companies right now, and the DD75 data suggests 95.8% of data engineers cannot catch it under interview pressure.
 The query runs.
 The number looks plausible.
 The dashboard ships.
-Three weeks later somebody pulls the metric for a quarterly review and the on-call data engineer spends a Saturday figuring out why the numbers do not reconcile against the source system.
+Three weeks later somebody pulls the metric for a quarterly review and the on-call DE spends a Saturday figuring out why the numbers do not reconcile against the source system.

-The takeaway for anyone studying for a data engineer interview: the SQL questions that decide loops are not the gnarly recursive CTE ones.
+The SQL questions that decide loops are not the gnarly recursive CTE ones.
 They are the easy-looking ones with a NULL hiding in the schema.

-The seniority inversion: harder-looking questions get higher pass rates
+The seniority inversion: harder questions get higher pass rates

-Every data engineer we talk to predicts the same ranking before sitting down: L3 questions easiest, L6 questions hardest.
+Every data engineer predicts the same ranking before sitting down: L3 questions easiest, L6 questions hardest.
 The DD75 data inverts that prediction.

 L6 questions are passed on the first attempt 52% of the time.
 L3 questions, 31%.
 The questions pulled from the most senior data engineering interview loops are getting passed more often than the questions pulled from the new-grad screens.